vmware-archive/liota/packages/liotad/README.md

 Unload a package with the specified name and attempt to reload the same package **using the same file name**.
 Batch operation is not supported for reloading.
 If the specified package is not loaded when this command is invoked, the command will fail.

-* **update** package_name <sha1_checksum> ...
+* **update** package_name <sha1_checksum>

 Unload a package with the specified name and attempt to reload the same package.
+The multiple packages can be updated in single command by providing the other package name followed by its checksum.
 If the specified package has dependents loaded, attempt to recursively update all these dependents.
 If the specified package is not loaded when this command is invoked, skip unloading and load the specified package directly.

 * **delete** package_name

 Remove a package with the specified name.
 By default, the removed package will be stashed into a separate folder in the package path, so package manager will not find it.
 However, if package manager fails to create the folder, or fails to move the file, the package file will be deleted from the file system.

-**Note:** If the package_name contains space or special characters, it should be enclosed with in single/double quotes. e.g., ./liotapkg.sh load -r 'filename 1' sha1_checksum
+**Note:** If the package_name contains space or special characters, it should be enclosed with in single/double quotes. e.g., ./liotapkg.sh load -r 'filename 1' <sha1_checksum>

 ### Package Load Automation